domilx/DevFolio/README.md

 flutter config --enable-web
 ```
 ### Create and run
-  To create a new app for use with web support (in addition to mobile support), run the following commands, substituting myap   with the name of your project:
+  To create a new app for use with web support (in addition to mobile support), run the following commands, substituting myapp with the name of your project:

 ```bash
 flutter create myapp